vineetk1998/foodchain/README.md

 # Ensuring Food Safety Using Blockchain

+We developed & incorporated blockchain from scratch in python to track food through various stages of supply chain and bring transparency to data with integrity and validity(incorruptible data).

 The main logic of blockchain is in [blockchain.py](/blockchain.py)

-We made an API with various functionalities for blockchain ia as mentioned in [blockchain.py](/blockchain.py).
+We made an API with various functionalities for blockchain as mentioned in [blockchain.py](/blockchain.py).
 The API is built using Flask and you can test the API requests using Postman.

 To run and test it: